-A Wind Player’s Cookbook: Tasty Polyphony for the Discerning Palate (I, Louds) with Dan Meyers
+A Strange Feast: Tasty Polyphony for the Discerning Palate (HI+ Louds) – Dan Meyers

 Inspired by Dan’s fondness for the music of the underrated Brescian composer Gregorio Zucchini, this class will feature music selected from the works of the finest 16th-century composers with “edible” names, including Brebis, Dentice, Lauro, Meloni, Mouton, Morel and–OK, it’s a bit of a stretch–Dulichius.
 From four-voice appetizers to eight-voice, double-choir main courses, there’s something on the menu for every appetite in this multi-course journey through Italy, France, and the Low Countries.

-This year we’re celebrating being able to make music together in person with a special All-Camp Collegium.
-We’ll enjoy the richness of larger-scale works than we can usually work on, for a symphonic combination of instruments and voices spearheaded by Larry Zukof.
-The whole group will meet together sometimes, but will also break out into sectionals by instrument and level, led by Larry Zukof (voices), Lisa Terry (viols and friends), Anne Timberlake (Recorders), Jan Elliot (recorders), Carol Lewis (viols and friends), and Dan Meyers (advanced louds).
-The Collegium’s centerpiece project will be Cavalieri’s “O che nuovo miraculo”, the finale of the 1589 Florentine wedding Intermedi (#6 La Pellegrina) which became very famous as the Aria di Firenze or Aria del gran duca.
+As a special way to celebrate coming together to make music in person, this year we offer an All-Camp Collegium in the second afternoon class time.
+All Early Music Week participants will work under the direction of Larry Zukof to enjoy the richness of large-scale works for a symphonic combination of instruments and voices.
+The whole group will meet together each day, and also break out into sectionals by instrument/voices and level, led by members of the faculty.
+The Collegium will perform at the camper concert Friday afternoon.
+The Collegium’s centerpiece project will be Cavalieri’s “O che nuovo miraculo,” the finale of the 1589 Florentine wedding Intermedi (La Pellegrina) which became very famous as the Aria di Firenze, or Aria del gran duca.

 Registration and Fees